Girl photographed on risky boda boda ride gets support

-The story of 13-year-old Faith Jepchirchir, photographed above in a risky boda-boda ride, and whose plight was highlighted in The Standard last week, has touched the hearts of Good Samaritans.
+The story of 13-year-old Faith Jepchirchir, photographed above on a risky boda-boda ride, and whose plight was highlighted in The Standard last week, has touched the hearts of Good Samaritans.

 Jepchirichir, a class five pupil, had perilously hunched herself over a pile of firewood that was being ferried in a motorbike in Elgeyo Marakwet County.
 Her photos circulated on social media went viral.